Osiris-Team/Osiris-Team/dev_contract.md

 The "Expert" rate includes all "Pro" benefits and provides some additional benefits:

 - Minimum 8 hours of work per week guaranteed.
-- The Client can set online live meetings or meetings in person if possible.
 - The Client can get the Developers' phone number, on request and call any time.
 - The Client can benefit from live-chat and screen-sharing support.
 - The Clients' tasks get prioritized over Clients with the "Basic" and "Pro" rates.

 ### Details

-- If the Developer fails to deliver the minimum guaranteed work hours per week, the missing time is added to the next week.
+- If the Developer fails to deliver the minimum guaranteed work hours per week, the missing time is added to the next week, however the maximum amount of pending hours is capped at 40.
 - The Client can change the minimum guaranteed work hours at any time to something lower (also to 0 hours) by contacting the Developer.
 - The rate used in the payment will be the rate with the latest proposal date and mentioned at the top of the contract.
 - Payment is to be made to Developer's PayPal email osiris_support@pm.me (osiris[underScore]support[aT]pm[DoT]me).